DEFRA/waste-tracking-service/docs/api-codes-for-testing-and-production.md

 # Testing and Production API Codes

-This document explains what API Codes codes are and where to use them.
+This document explains what API Codes are and where to use them.

 ## What are the Testing and Production API Codes?